Home

 Some ancient history:

 From 2000-2006 I wrote a weekly column for the Boston Globe's Business section called "@large."
 Before that, I was the "Tech Talk" columnist for Boston Magazine.
-I've also had the chance to be a talking head on various radio and television shows (which sure beats actual work), including NBC's Today Show, NPR's Talk of the Nation, CNN, ABC News, the Discovery Channel, and New England Cable News.
+I've also had the chance to be a talking head on various radio and television shows (which sure beats actual work), including NBC's Today Show, NPR's Talk of the Nation, CNN, ABC News, WBUR's Radio Boston, WGBH's Greater Boston, the Discovery Channel, and New England Cable News.
 In 2005, the New York Press Club was kind enough to give me an award for "Best Feature Story," for a piece in Fast Company entitled "Fantastic Voyage."
 Columns that I've written for various IDG tech publications, including the now-defunct Darwin, have won awards from the American Society of Business Press Editors.

 I grew up in Miami, where I attended the New World School of the Arts, studying jazz saxophone.
 At Boston University, I wrote about theater for the Daily Free Press, started a humor magazine called The Rumor, and earned a bachelor's degree from the College of Communication.
 After college, I worked for a management consulting firm called Lochridge & Company for two years, then was part of the team that helped the Globe launch its Web site, Boston.com.

-Currently, I'm living in Cambridge, though I spend a good deal of time in San Francisco and on the road.
 A few organizations I am proud to support: the New England High School Journalism Collaborative; the Computer Clubhouse; the Media and Technology Charter School in Boston; and Youth Enrichment Services.

 top